H3rby7/pi-pimps/fellyfin smb/smb.md

 ### LLMNR

-Windows stuff, powered by both wsdd2 and systemd-resolved.
-We need to turn it off on one of these.
+Windows stuff, powered by wsdd2, systemd-resolved AND [avahi (see below)](#avahi) We need to turn it off for wsdd2 and systemd-resolved.

 turn off on systemd-resolved: